sirris-be/trustgenai/Multimodal starter kit/README.md

 ## Contributing

 For now, this repository is primarily maintained within the TrustGenAI WP3 context.
 If you plan to contribute, open an issue first to align on scope and priorities.

+## Accreditation
+This directory (WP3) is developed and maintained by Flanders Make.